The NCH School Certificate in Philosophy FAQs

 How do I enter individual students?

-We will shortly be sending out a spreadsheet for registered schools to make individual student entries and record their marks.
-This should be completed and sent back by the May 2021
+After you register we will send out a spreadsheet for registered schools to make individual student entries and record their marks.
+This should be completed and sent back by 1st June 2021

 What is the charge for the course?